On Gradings Modulo 2 of Simple Lie Algebras in Characteristic 2: Introduction

-Let $\fg=\fg_{\ev}\oplus\fg_{\od}$ be a simple Lie algebra with a $\Zee/2$-grading $\gr$.
-Let the 1-\textit{step restricted closure} of $\fg$ associated with the grading $\gr$ be \be \ee Clearly, there is a single way to extend the grading $\gr$ from $\fg$ to $\fg^{<1>}$; we assume this extension performed.
-On the space of $\fg^{<1>}$, define the structure of a Lie superalgebra denoted (in what follows, we often omit indicating the grading $\gr$ since it enters the definition of $\fg^{<1>}$) \be S(\fg^{<1>}, \gr)\text{~~ by setting $x^2:=x^{[2]}$ for any $x\in\fg_{\od}$,} \ee and retaining the bracket of any even elements with any other element.
-The Lie superalgebra $S(\fg^{<1>})$ is simple, see \cite{BLLS1}.
-Our strategic goal is classification of simple Lie (super)algebras, so we formulate our description of $\Zee/2$-gradings $\gr$ of $\fg$ in terms of superizations $S(\fg^{<1>})$ whenever we can.
+Clearly, there is a single way to extend the grading $\gr$ from $\fg$ to $\fg^{\langle 1\rangle}$; we assume this extension performed.
+On the space of $\fg^{\langle 1\rangle}$, define the structure of a Lie superalgebra denoted (in what follows, we often omit indicating the grading $\gr$ since it enters the definition of $\fg^{\langle 1\rangle}$)

+and retaining the bracket of any even element with any other element.
+The Lie superalgebra~$\fs\big(\fg^{\langle 1\rangle}\big)$ is simple, see~\cite{BLLS1}.
+Our strategic goal is classification of simple Lie (super)algebras, so we formulate our description of $\Zee/2$-gradings $\gr$ of $\fg$ in terms of superizations $\fs\big(\fg^{\langle 1\rangle}\big)$ whenever we can.